charan7799/chrome_review_analyzer-webapp/README.md

 https://charan7799-chrome-review-analyzer-webapp-base-question-2-ne1rel.streamlitapp.com/

 #### steps in the api
+As secrets.toml is not tracked, copy the contents of "secrets.toml" file to secrets page of streamlit api
 enter the user details(user_1, "streamlit123")
 upload the review file as csv
 verify the data